Table of Contents

 Cause #2: Poor Management

 Bad management can lead to a toxic work environment and decreased team satisfaction.
 Those who feel undervalued or unsupported are more likely to leave.

-The solution: companies can reduce turnover by investing in management training programs to ensure managers have the skills to lead and support their tech teams effectively.
+The solution: companies can reduce turnover by investing in talent management services training programs to ensure managers have the skills to lead and support their tech teams effectively.

 Cause #3: Inadequate Compensation and Benefits